top of page

 Managing a hospital stay

-Online tools that help coordinate information and tasks
+Using online tools to help coordinate information and tasks

 • Caring Bridge — This site acts as a central coordination hub for you and your family and friends.